 Cognitive biases are psychological phenomena that distort our perceptions, memory, or judgment.
 When success depends on accurate perception, evaluation, or recollection of what's around us, distortions can lead to erroneous results that range from harmless to catastrophic.

 The Halo Effect (or Halo Error) was first identified in 1920 by Edward Thorndike, who was studying how military officers evaluated their subordinates.
-He found that high (low) ratings in one attribute tended to be correlated with high (low) ratings in other seemingly unrelated attributes.
+[Thorndike 1920] He found that high ratings in one attribute tended to be correlated with high ratings in other seemingly unrelated attributes.
 But the effect is universal, extending beyond military performance evaluation.
-In modern experiments, for example, researchers have demonstrated that people tend to judge attractive people as possessing more socially desirable personality traits than do less attractive people.
-Thus physical traits bias our assessment of personality traits.
+In modern experiments, for example, researchers have demonstrated that people tend to judge physically attractive people as possessing more socially desirable personality traits than do less physically attractive people.
+Thus, physical traits bias our assessment of personality traits.

 - Status affects persuasiveness